formal letter sample essays

 - Personal Revelation–we seek through daily prayer and meditation to know the Lord’s will and to have the power to carry it out, and…

-- Service–we practice the principles we have learned and share this message with others.
+- Service–we practice our learned principles and share this message with others.

 Inviting Christ In: Open the door and put the steps to work for YOU…